ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 - Asynchronous TCP and UDP sockets.
 Tokio provides a runtime for writing reliable, asynchronous, and slim applications with the Rust programming language.
 It is: @web_github_tokio_readme
-- Fast: Tokio's zero-cost abstractions give you bare-metal performance.
+- Fast: Tokio's zero-cost abstractions give us bare-metal performance.
 - Reliable: Tokio leverages Rust's ownership, type system, and concurrency model to reduce bugs and ensure thread safety.
 - Scalable: Tokio has a minimal footprint, and handles backpressure and